nhsconnect/fhir-policy/pages/fhir_policy_requirements/naming.md

 	heading="FHIR-NAME-04: FHIR Extension names MUST follow an agreed format" content="The name of the extension refers to the name.value element in the extension's StructureDefinition and the extension's filename.
 This section details a set of rules that MUST be followed when creating NHS Digital FHIR Extensions.
 The extension's name consists of a number of name segments and will be in the form:-

-**Extension-[Base]-[BusinessName1]-[BusinessName2]-[Version]**
+**[FHIRAssetName]-[Base]-[BusinessName1]-[BusinessName2]-[Version]**

 The segments are defined as follows:-

+- **FHIRAssetName**: The name of the base FHIR asset e.g. Extension.
+Mandatory
 - **Base**: The base extension, if one is used e.g. for a derived CareConnect extension.
 This is therefore optional, but mandatory for CareConnect derived extensions.
 - **BusinessName1**: The first business name of the extension.
 The asset name MUST have at least one BusinessName segment e.g. 'ITK', 'SPINE' etc. Where an asset may be used across several domains, business names should reflect that.
 - **BusinessName2**: The second business name of the extension.
 The asset name MAY have a second BusinessName segment.
 Where there is a second business name, each one MUST be separated by a hyphen (-) character e.g. 'Extension-ITK-Informant-1'.
 - **Version**: This is the major version number of the extension e.g. Extension-CareConnect-ConditionEpisode-1.
 Mandatory

-The name of the extension is used to populate its logical id as used in its URL (e.g. the StructureDefinition.id element).
-The logical id value is the final segment of the URL of the extension's StructureDefinition on the NHS Digital FHIR Reference server.
-An example URL for a CareConnect derived extension (STU3) would be https://fhir.nhs.uk/STU3/StructureDefinition/Extension-CareConnect-GPC-AllergyCertainty-1, Extension-CareConnect-GPC-AllergyCertainty-1 being the value of the logical id.
+The extension name forms the final segment of the URL of the extension's StructureDefinition and is used to populate its logical id (e.g. the StructureDefinition.id element) on the NHS Digital FHIR Reference server.
+An example URL for a CareConnect derived extension (STU3) is https://fhir.nhs.uk/STU3/StructureDefinition/Extension-CareConnect-GPC-AllergyCertainty-1, Extension-CareConnect-GPC-AllergyCertainty-1 being the value of the logical id.

 "
 %}